Last updated Feb 11, 2026.

 How it works:

-- Returns to charging station when battery runs low
+• Returns to the charging station when the battery runs low

-- The iRobot Roomba is a perfect example of goal-based planning in consumer products.
+The iRobot Roomba is a perfect example of goal-based planning in consumer products, with over 40 million units sold globally, demonstrating widespread commercial success.

 4. Healthcare Diagnostic Systems